-Start by cutting out some cookie dough with a large 4-5" shamrock cutter (you can use smaller cutters if you feel like it) and baking them until they are done.
+Start by cutting out some cookie dough with a large 4-5" four-leaf clover cutter (you can use smaller cutters if you feel like it) and baking them until they are done.
 Make a double batch of my perfect royal icing and have gel food coloring in 'Kelly Green' and 'Leaf Green' at the ready.

 Once the cookies have cooled completely, tint the royal icing in two shades of green and get it to the right flowing consistency for piping.
 Whether you use squeeze bottles or pastry bags, fit each with either a #3 or a #4 plain piping tip.

-Begin by outlining the shamrock cookie with a bead of green icing (in either shade).
+Begin by outlining the clover cookie with a bead of green icing (in either shade).
 Immediately flock it in either fine sanding sugar or in dark green edible glitter (add the glitter with a paint brush and do so delicately).
 Let the icing and sugar/glitter dry completely.
 Shake off the excess.

 Add another bead of royal icing in either the opposite color or in the corresponding color along the edge of the dried icing, and then immediately flood the entire cookie with the royal icing.
 While the icing is wet, add 3 dots of the opposite color on each petal of the clover.
 Add the dots in the form of a triangle.
-Working quickly and while the icing is still wet, drag the icing with a decorating pick (or a toothpick) and create a 3 leaf clover design as shown.
+Working quickly and while the icing is still wet, drag the icing with a decorating pick (or a toothpick) and create a shamrock design as shown.
 Add a gold shamrock candy in the center of the cookie.
 Let it dry completely.

 Using gold cake decorating highlighter thinned out with a flavorless alcohol, apply small dots of gold on each petal of the 3 leaf clovers and along the stems of the large 4 leaf clover as shown.
 Done!